artnebo/AIDR-Bastion/README.md

 ### YAML Rules for Regex Pipeline

-The Regex Pipeline uses [Roota](https://github.com/UncoderIO/Roota) rules files to define detection patterns.
+The Regex Pipeline defines detection patterns using [Roota](https://github.com/UncoderIO/Roota) rules files.
 Roota is a public-domain language for collective cyber defense that combines native queries from SIEM, EDR, XDR, or Data Lake with standardized metadata and threat intelligence to enable automated translation into other languages.

 Each rule file follows a specific structure: